I hesitated for some time before putting this in writing. I suppose I was at a loss for words. What is this all about, you wonder?

-I spent the better part of the summer wondering why their health had failed so significantly and at the same time and why a mere few weeks after publication?
+I spent the better part of the summer in tears and wondering why their health had failed so significantly and at the same time, a mere few months before publication?
 Had it been their life mission to provide me with unconditional love, companionship and support until the novel was published or was it just unfortunate timing - life?

 I choose to remain cautious before speaking of coincidences.
 Answers, I trust, will be revealed at a later time.